Skip to main content

 Using traceability software

 The best solutions also provide workers with the capability to report their activities, giving you the chance to track their work time and actions.
-An ERP system uses all the information provided by different departments of your business to create meaningful statistics about your production efficiency, equipment effectiveness, supplier performance, inventory movements, etc. that you can use to trace back inconsistencies and to improve your processes.
+An ERP system uses all the inputs provided by different departments of your business to create meaningful statistics about your production efficiency, equipment effectiveness, supplier performance, inventory movements, etc. that you can use to trace back inconsistencies and improve your processes.

 Key takeaways